-Grade: 12 Prerequisites: Minimum 88 average in Latin III (213) and permission of the Department Chair.
 This course begins students' exploration of the French language through practice in the four modalities of language: reading, listening, speaking and writing that lead to effective interpersonal, presentational, and interpretive communication.
-The sounds, vocabulary, grammar and syntax of the French language are introduced and practiced to provide students with a strong foundation upon which to build their proficiency in the French language.
+The sounds, vocabulary, grammar and syntax of the French language are introduced and practiced, providing students with a strong foundation upon which to build their proficiency in the French language.
 Students will apply their knowledge to culture, literature and arts as they are immersed in and reflect upon la Francophonie, the French speaking world.
 Comparisons to students' native cultures will be encouraged as a means of promoting global awareness and tolerance.
-Skills acquired in French I are essential to students' future successes in French II through French IV.
-Students are expected to incorporate the use of the language lab and the online learning platform as part of the curriculum.
-In addition, students will take the National French Exam.
+By the end of this course, students will be able to: carry on a basic conversation to introduce themselves and state how they are doing, follow simple conversation, identify multiple familiar objects in their environment, read simple text, and write about themselves.